chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-12-googles-pretrained-word2vec-model-in-python.markdown

 ...that's a big matrix!

-Assuming you've got a 64-bit machine and a decent amount of RAM (I've got 16GB; maybe you could get away with 8GB?), your best is to switch to 64-bit Python.
+Assuming you've got a 64-bit machine and a decent amount of RAM (I've got 16GB; maybe you could get away with 8GB?), your best bet is to switch to 64-bit Python.
+I had a little trouble with this--see my notes down at the end of the post.

+# Inspecting the Model
+I have a small Python project on GitHub called [inspect_word2vec](https://github.com/chrisjmccormick/inspect_word2vec) that loads Google's model, and inspects a few different properties of it.

+If you'd like to browse the 3M word list in Google's pre-trained model, you can just look at the text files in the [vocabulary folder](https://github.com/chrisjmccormick/inspect_word2vec/tree/master/vocabulary) of that project.
+I split the word list across 50 files, and each text file contains 100,000 entries from the model.
+I split it up like this so your editor wouldn't completely choke (hopefully) when you try to open them.
+The words are stored in their original order--I haven't sorted the list alphabetically.
+I don't know what determined the original order.

+Here are some the questions I had about the vocabulary, which I answered in this project:

+* Does it include stop words?
+    * Answer: Some stop words like "a", "and", "of" are *excluded*, but others like "the", "also", "should" are *included*.
+* Does it include misspellings of words?
+    * Answer: Yes.
+For instance, it includes both "mispelled" and "misspelled"--the latter is the correct one.
+* Does it include commonly paired words?
+    * Answer: Yes.
+For instance, it includes "Soviet_Union" and "New_York".
+* Does it include numbers?
+    * Answer: Not directly; e.g., you won't find "100".
+But it does include entries like "###MHz_DDR2_SDRAM" where I'm assuming the '#' are intended to match any digit.

+Here's a selection of 30 "terms" from the vocabulary.
+Pretty weird stuff in there!

+{% highlight text %}
+Al_Qods
+Surendra_Pal
+Leaflet
+guitar_harmonica
+Yeoval
+Suhardi
+VoATM
+Streaming_Coverage
+Vawda
+Lisa_Vanderpump
+Nevern
+Saleema
+Saleemi
+rbracken@centredaily.com
+yellow_wagtails
+P_&C;
+CHICOPEE_Mass._WWLP
+Gardiners_Rd
+Nevers
+Stocks_Advance_Paced
+IIT_alumnus
+Popery
+Kapumpa
+fashionably_rumpled
+WDTV_Live
+ARTICLES_##V_##W
+Yerga
+Weegs
+Paris_IPN_Euronext
+##bFM_Audio_Simon
+{% endhighlight %}

 64-bit Python on Windows
 ========================